 - keep records of all items you buy and sell, the description you applied to each, and any supporting information for this description (such as the auction catalogue)

 - any item that is sold with a guarantee of authenticity must be supported by proof that the object has been examined and is genuine

-- set up procedures that ensure that each item on display or being advertised has been recorded properly as mentioned above.
+- set up procedures to ensure that each item on display or being advertised has been recorded properly, as mentioned above.
 If you have members of staff who act as experts they should see all items and the description you intend to apply prior to them going into the shop or being advertised.
 All staff should be aware of the procedures.
 No member of staff without sufficient expertise should be adding descriptions to items

 - the CPRs prohibit commercial practices that contravene the requirements of 'professional diligence' (this means the special care and skill expected with honest market practice and the general principle of good faith).
 If you have any reason to doubt the authenticity of a product (such as a manufacturer's mark), particularly where there is known historical abuse, then you should disclose this doubt.
-This would not apply where you have applied a description of manufacture or origin yourself
+This would not apply where you have added a description of manufacture or origin yourself

 Also, to avoid common problems associated with dealing in antiques, you should: